Mets’ Carrasco strains hamstring, likely to miss opener

 The Mets also are missing reliever Seth Lugo, who had surgery Feb.
 16 to remove a bone spur from his pitching elbow.
 He is on track to resume throwing around opening day.

 Carrasco missed three months of the 2019 season while fighting leukemia.
-He pitched through the pandemic, going 3-4 in 12 starts with a 2.91 ERA, his best since a career-best 2.55 ERA when he split 2014 between Cleveland’s rotation and bullpen.
+He pitched through the pandemic last year, going 3-4 in 12 starts with a 2.91 ERA, his best since a career-best 2.55 ERA when he split 2014 between Cleveland’s rotation and bullpen.
 He has an 88-73 career record with a 3.73 ERA.

 Carrasco is signed at $12 million for each of the next two seasons, part of a deal that includes a $14 million team option for 2023 with a $3 million buyout.
 The option would become guaranteed if he pitches 170 innings in 2022 and is found to be healthy for the 2023 season.